Team-MostWanted/prometheus-script_exporter/README.md

 ------------|----------
-name        | name of the probe, used for the `module` query parameter in the [probe endpoint](#Endpoints), must match regex ^[a-zA-Z0-9:_]+$ cmd         | command that is executed arguments   | list of arguments used for the cmd, in the order as given
+name        | name of the probe, used for the `module` query parameter in the [probe endpoint](#Endpoints), must match regex ^[a-zA-Z0-9:_]+$ cmd         | command that is executed labels      | list of labels used for the metrics
+- key       | label name
+- value     | label static value
+arguments   | list of arguments used for the cmd, in the order as given
 - default   | the default value of the argument
 - dynamic   | default false, signifies if this could be set via probe query parameters